ashley/EntropyLocalization/README.md

 jdk7 = /Library/Java/JavaVirtualMachines/jdk1.7.0_80.jdk/Contents/Home/bin
 jdk8 = /Library/Java/JavaVirtualMachines/jdk1.8.0_101.jdk/Contents/Home/bin
 ```
+#### Questions: what are the copiedFiles and projectPath, and how are they different from the ExamplesPath?

 2. Run `SourceCodeAggregation.py`.
 Make sure directories are already existing
 3. Run `DiffSourceCode.py`.
 You may need to create a directory caleld `DiffCode` first